mlbendall/pbbarcode/doc/PbbarcodeFunctionalSpecification.rst

 bas.h5 files as well as a barcode.fofn from a call to labelZMWs.
 The optional parameter ``outDir`` dictates where the files will be written to.
 For each detected barcode, a fast[a|q] file will be emitted with all of the reads for that barcode.
-This could be a large number of files depending on the dataset and ``scoreMode`` used.
 The ``trim`` parameter dictates how much of the read should be trimmed off.
 The default parameter for ``trim`` is the length of the barcode (which is stored in the barcode hdf5 files).
 At the moment, all barcodes in the barcode fasta file must be the same length, therefore only a constant trim value is supported.
 In practice, one can aggressively trim in order to ensure that extra bases aren't left on the ends of reads.
 Finally, the ``subreads`` parameter dictates whether subreads or CCS reads should be returned with the default being CCS reads.
+The ``subreads`` parameter is only inspected if the input.fofn contains both CCS and subread data, if the input.fofn contains only subread or CCS data then that is returned irrespective of the state of the the ``subreads`` parameter.

 Dependencies
 ````````````